Raid on Galați(1821)

 - The Raid on Galați took place in 1821.
 Feb 21, 1821.

-- Who won the Raid on Galați?
+- What was the outcome of the Raid on Galați?

 - The Filiki Eteria were victorious against the Ottoman garrison.